rodney42/fritznode/README.md

 Returns the current download and upload rate.

-- toggleDeviceBlockState
+- blockDevice

-Blocks or unblocks the device internet access.
+Blocks the device internet access.

+- unblockDevice

+Unblocks the device internet access.

+- getOverview

+Gets overview information about your fritz.box

+- GetNAS

+Shows information about your fritz.box NAS

 Example:
 ```javascript